Legal & Operational Accuracy

 • Ministry of Finance, CBDT, and State Tax Departments – Key oversight authorities

-Proprietorship Compliance
+Compliance Types

-Types of Proprietorship Compliances
+Types of Compliances

 1. Legal Compliance (Licensing, Business Registration)